Pearls Before Swine by Stephan Pastis for October 04, 2020

 71. Fb img 1455926739170

-Treehggr87 Premium Member over 3 years ago
+Treehggr87 Premium Member about 4 years ago

 I had a bank refuse to consolidate my debt so I could pay it off easier.
 However, they were happy enough to give me a car loan the next time I needed it.
 They even offered to increase my credit availability on my Visa….I went to the Credit Union and never looked back